 The Institute and AmeriCorps are partnering to provide scholarships to qualified alumni.
 Students who demonstrate their commitment to service through AmeriCorps programs are recognized and valued through this new partnership with the Institute.
 Learn more about the degree programs offered by the Institute, and read this news article about how both organizations are training leaders to Be the Solution.

 AmeriCorps alumni qualify for the scholarship if they meet certain eligibility criteria as determined by the admissions and scholarship committees.
 Applicants are eligible for all the Institute degree programs if they meet the requirements for admission.

 MIIS Merit Scholarships are available to AmeriCorps alumni as a result of a partnership between the Institute and AmeriCorps.
-To apply and receive preferential consideration, submit your completed application for admission to a degree program plus all support documents including transcripts, test scores, letters of recommendation resume and statement of purpose,by the priority scholarship deadline.
-For Fall semester there are three rounds of scholarship selection: December 1, February 1, and March 1.
-For Spring semester the priority deadline is October 1.
+To apply and receive preferential consideration, submit your completed application for admission to a degree program plus all support documents including transcripts, test scores, letters of recommendation resume and statement of purpose,by the next priority scholarship deadline.
 Late applications will be considered for scholarships on a funds-available basis.

 Please also submit a separate written statement (100-200 words) to email@example.com that includes the following: Organization where you worked (including location - city, state), dates of service, and a short description of what you did in that position.